 7. Gently open your eyes when you are ready.

 I suggest practicing meditation for 5-10 minutes in the beginning.
 The best time of day to do it is in the morning, BEFORE having coffee, if you’re a caffine consumer.
 Connecting to your breath will set the tone for your day.
 It’s a positive and empowering tool to practice beyond the pillow, and throughout the day.
 Even if you don’t have an opportunity to close your eyes, you can practice conscious breathing during a meeting, in a traffic jam, or in a conversation.

-For a printable checklist of How to Meditate, CLICK HERE.
+For a printable checklist of How to Meditate in 7 Simple Steps, CLICK HERE.

 You can post the printable checklist in your bedroom, or by your desk, as a reminder to meditate.